gjermundgaraba/bjaanes.github.io/_posts/2015-01-22-start-blogging-with-an-email-course.md

  **For the record:**

 If you take the course, you soon will realize that this particular post is a part of the course, but I would never post links to something I don't believe in.
-I think John Sonmez is a stand-up guy and that he has a lot of knowledge to share.
-He sells things too, but I think he should be allowed to sell a bit, when he gives away most of his time anyway.
+I think John Sonmez has a lot of knowledge to share.
+He sells things too, but you don't really have to buy them.

 The course is full of great tips and you don't have to do anything other than get the emails, learn and move on.